ndiego/blox/readme.txt

 Version 1.0.0
 * Initial Release

-Blox is developed by Outermost Design, LLC.
+Blox is a product of Outermost Design, LLC.
 All right reserved.